-The General Assembly should direct VIDC to develop a plan outlining enhanced training required for attorneys who can be appointed to represent youth referred to the juvenile justice system.
-The plan should (1) describe the minimum number of hours of training that should be required and (2) the curriculum to be covered.
-The VIDC should also consider whether differentiated requirements should apply depending on whether an attorney plans to take only misdemeanor and status offense cases or plans to accept felony cases.
-In developing this plan, VIDC should consider national best practices in juvenile attorney representation, as well as training requirements for court-appointed counsel in other states.
+Massachusetts does not set a cap on the maximum fee per case but caps total billable hours at 1,650 per year. should also consider whether differentiated requirements should apply depending on whether an attorney plans to take only misdemeanor and status offense cases or plans to accept felony cases.
+In developing this plan, VIDC should consider national best practices in juvenile attorney representation, as well as training requirements for courtappointed counsel in other states.
 VIDC staff report that one additional staff position would likely be needed to improve and implement the enhanced training requirements for court-appointed attorneys.